andriniaina/andriniaina.github.io/cv/cv_en.markdown

 * Member of the chapter *Software Craftmanship*
 * Member of the transversal guild of Tech Leaders
 * Staff recruitement
-* Progressively changed the existing engine to be adapted to new paradigms (dynamic VaR scenarios depending on the financial product)
+* Progressively changed the existing engine to be adapted to new paradigms (VaR scenarios now depends on the product characteristics), and helped implement the Internal Models based approach, the Expected Shortfall
 * Started implementing a simpler functional architecture (1 given input => 1 predictable output)
 * Decoupled components and services
 * Chose and introduced more recent technologies that still respects the existing architecture: